leucos/ansible-tuto/README.md

     make deb
     sudo dpkg -i ../ansible_1.1_all.deb (version may vary)

-We'll assume we're using the deb packages in the rest of this tutorial.
+We'll assume you're using the deb packages in the rest of this tutorial.

 # Using Vagrant with the tutorial